spatulatom/react-next-auth/README.md

 * Next.js
 * NextAuth.js
 * Vercel for deployment
-* Git pages for version control,
+* Git for version control,
 * GitHub as a remote repository,
 * Visual Studio Code as a local IDE & repository,
 * Chrome Developer Tools for testing screen sizes and using Lighthouse,